Multi-modal Text Recognition Networks: Interactive Enhancements between Visual and Semantic Features: Related Work

 \section{Related Work}

-To utilize the benefits of a bi-directional Transformer, the non-autoregressive decoder has been introduced in STR community.
-The general decoding process of them~\cite{PIMNet, ViTSTR, Yu_2020_CVPR_SRN, ABINet, VisionLAN} lies in the effective construction of a sequence processed parallelly in the decoder.
+To utilize the benefits of a bi-directional Transformer, the non-autoregressive decoder has been introduced in the STR community.
+The general decoding process of them~\cite{ViTSTR,ABINet,PIMNet,VisionLAN,Yu_2020_CVPR_SRN} lies in the effective construction of a sequence processed parallelly in the decoder.
 Specifically, positional embeddings describing the order of the output sequence are used to align visual (or semantic) features.
 Although the output sequence is generated in parallel, the bi-directional Transformer has shown comparable performances with the auto-regressive approaches.

-PIMNet~\cite{PIMNet} and ViTSTR~\cite{ViTSTR} mainly focused on their VM without explicitly learning the LM.
-To balance the trade-off between performance drop and efficiency caused by using a non-autoregressive decoder, PIMNet~\cite{PIMNet} proposed mimicking an auto-regressive model.
-It iteratively decodes the character of sequence and additionally learns uni-directional linguistic transmission from the auto-regressive decoder at the training phase.
+ViTSTR~\cite{ViTSTR} mainly focused on their VM without explicitly learning the LM.
 Inspired by the success of ViT~\cite{ViT}, ViTSTR~\cite{ViTSTR} has adopted ViT training scheme to STR.
 Specifically, its composition is very simple composed of the Transformer encoder and is trained with un-overlapped patches.

-In order to incorporate linguistic knowledge, SRN~\cite{Yu_2020_CVPR_SRN} and ABINet~\cite{ABINet} introduced a language modality that refines the output sequence of VM.
+In order to incorporate linguistic knowledge, PIMNet~\cite{PIMNet}, SRN~\cite{Yu_2020_CVPR_SRN} and ABINet~\cite{ABINet} have been proposed.
+To learn linguistic knowledge from the auto-regressive model, PIMNet~\cite{PIMNet} proposed step-wise predictions and similarity distance between non-autoregressive and auto-regressive models.
+SRN and ABINet introduced a language modality that refines the output sequence of VM.
 Then, the final predictions are achieved by fusing the output sequences of LMs and VMs.
-In SRN~\cite{Yu_2020_CVPR_SRN}, the LM is trained along with VM where the LM masks the identity mapping to prevent leaking the information of the corresponding character and learns semantic information from other words.
+In SRN~\cite{Yu_2020_CVPR_SRN}, the LM is trained along with VM where the LM learns semantic information from other words.
 Based on SRN, ABINet~\cite{ABINet} improves the iterative refinement stages by explicitly dividing the VM and LM.
 With a pretraining LM on unlabeled text datasets, it provides breakthroughs in recognizing challenging examples with ambiguous visual clues.